Xeus-Territory/obsidian_world/content/Tech Second Brain/OS Cheatsheets/Linux (Debian Core)/Setup Environment for build android.md

 On my circumstance, `DevOps` is not define these,  you know all of these will prepare and just actually run the command, on the `package.json` and related command for execution the build process.
 Therefore, expectation I will find the way to perform build and assemble to `apk` file

-Usually use can use `gradlew warper` with option `assembleRelease` to bundle build and compression anything else, and output for us the `.apk` file.
+Usually use can use `gradlew wraper` with option `assembleRelease` to bundle build and compression anything else, and output for us the `.apk` file.

 ```bash title="build.gradle"
 // Top-level build file where you can add configuration options common to all sub-projects/modules.